3 Information about sunitinib

 3.3

 Sunitinib is administered orally.
 The recommended dosage is 50 mg once daily for 4 consecutive weeks with a 2-week rest period (that is, a complete treatment cycle of 6 weeks).
 The dose may be adjusted in steps of 12.5 mg according to tolerability (dose range 25 mg to 75 mg).
-The price for a pack of 50-mg capsules (30 capsules per pack) is £3,363.00 (excluding VAT; BNF edition 55).
-The average daily cost of sunitinib is £74.74, with an average 6-week cycle costing £3,139.
-The manufacturer of sunitinib (Pfizer) has agreed a patient access scheme with the Department of Health, in which the first treatment cycle of sunitinib is free to the NHS.
-The Department of Health considered that this patient access scheme does not constitute an excessive administrative burden on the NHS.
+The price for a 28-capsule pack of 50-mg capsules is £2,730.76 (excluding VAT; Pfizer).
+This updated list price was confirmed by the manufacturer in September 2025 and replaces the previously agreed patient access scheme for sunitinib.
 Costs of subsequent treatment cycles may vary in different settings because of negotiated procurement discounts.